vishalgowda27/vishalgowda27/README.md

 Passionate to work!!!
 # 💫 About Me:
 Student from Electronics and Communication Engineering👨‍🎓
-<br>🔭I'm currently working on 12 head ECG hardware
+<br>🔭I'm currently working on 12 Lead ECG hardware
 <br>👾I'm currently learning Matlab
 <br>👯I'm looking to collaborate on cool projects